 5. Spot the Snow Leopard

 Winter is the right time to spot the snow leopard in this region, so get your DSLR’s ready to capture this majestic animal.
-The snow leopard can be spotted throughout the Hemis National Park, and in Sham area west of Leh, the famous spots are Ney Phu, Ule Phu, and hills of Skindyang village.
+The snow leopard could be spotted at the Hemis National Park, and in Sham area west of Leh, the famous spots are Ney Phu, Ule Phu, and hills of Skindyang village.

-Ladakh has many winter festivals which you can be a part of like Ladakhi Losar, Spituk Gustor, Thiksay Gustor and Stok Monastery Festival.
+Ladakh has many winter festivals.
+Ladakhi Losar, Spituk Gustor, Thiksay Gustor and Stok Monastery Festival to name a few.
 A perfect time to join the locals and immerse yourself in the Ladakhi culture.

 7. Surprise!
 It’s cheaper!

-This should be a no-brainer at all, Ladakh is actually cheaper in winter.
+This must be a no-brainer at all, Ladakh is actually cheaper in winter.
 Woohooo !!!

 Hope these reasons are enough to entice you to visit Ladakh in winter.